walmartlabs/concord-website/docs/plugins/http.md

       nestedVar: 123
 ```

-The `http` task converts complex objects like the above into string and passes
+The HTTP task converts complex objects like the above into a string and passes
-it into the body of post request.
+it into the body of the request.
 The converted string for the above example is
 `{ "myObject": { "nestedVar": 123 } }`.

-The `http` task accepts raw json string, and throws an `incompatible request
+The HTTP task accepts raw JSON string, and throws an `incompatible request
 type` error when it detects improper formatting.

 Body for Request Type `file`: